 Educator, mechanical designer and published freelance writer.
-Amateur naturalist, outdoorsman, photographer, and artist.
+Outdoorsman, photographer, and artist.

 Between the first and second editions of journal collections over 6000 Bookemon readers have enjoyed the various adventures of an average western American; over 5000 readers of the first edition alone!